 How you describe new technology plays an influential role in employee attitudes toward it.
 You may have many metrics-driven reasons for the purchase; however, those alone are not enough to motivate your employees.

 We make decisions with the same part of our brain that controls emotions so, to convince your employees to embrace a new tool, you need to excite them by explaining how it solves their pain points.
-For example, if you’re adopting a CRM and one of your sales team’s top challenges is keeping up with their growing prospect lists, show them how the tool makes it easy to track their interactions so they don’t have to try to remember all their conversations with prospects.
+For example, if you’re adopting a more advanced CRM and one of your sales team’s top challenges is predicting which prospects and campaigns are most likely to drive sales, then explain how the new CRM has analytics tools that will help them determine where to focus their efforts.

 If you’re implementing software across multiple functional teams, change your message to reflect the specific benefits for each group.